sylvainhalle/Jerrydog/Readme.md

 Going further
 -------------

-This simple example show the basic functionality of Jerrydog.
+This simple example shows the basic functionality of Jerrydog.
 It is possible to create more complex servers and callbacks.

 - The `RestCallback` class provides functionalities to encode and decode URL parameters (such as "foo=bar&baz=123&abc")
-- The `InnerFileCallback` can easily the contents of local files
+- The `InnerFileCallback` can easily server the contents of local files
+- Cookies can be carried in requests and responses using the `Cookie` class

 Dependencies
 ------------